VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 docker-compose -f docker-compose.management.yml up
 ```

-This will start Dex (Identity Provider), ETCD and the following NLX components:
+This will start Dex (Identity Provider), ETCD and the required NLX components

+The NLX components are configured using environment variables which in this guide are set in  `docker-compose.management.yml`

+Below you will find an overview of the environment variables per NLX component:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';